Owen Sound: Transportation

 The Canadian Pacific Railway Owen Sound subdivision connected Orangeville and Owen Sound.
 Service was discontinued and the line was formally abandoned in 1995.
 The Canadian National Railway subdivision connected Guelph and Owen Sound via Palmerston, this line was discontinued in the 1990s.
 CPR Owen Sound station was built in 1946 and is now a restaurant and brewery.
 The CNR Owen Sound Station is now home to Owen Sound Marine and Rail Museum.
-Aircraft flying to Owen Sound may land at the Owen Sound Billy Bishop Regional Airport (CYOS).
+Aircraft flying to Owen Sound may land at the Major-General Richard Rohmer Meaford International Airport (CYOS).

 Industry

 The Parrish & Heimbecker Grain Terminal (Great Lakes Elevator Co Ltd) is located in the inner harbour.
 The original CPR grain elevators were destroyed by fire in 1911.
 Transport Canada has divested the harbour.

+Owen Sound was home to a handful of shipbuilders since the 1840s with two notable companies: